kdeldycke/kevin-deldycke-blog/content/posts/how-to-e107-autogallery-to-zenphoto-migration.md

 title: How-to: e107 autogallery to Zenphoto migration
 wordpress_id: 310
 category: English
-tags: autogallery, e107, Linux, migration, MySQL, Python, Script, Snippet, SQL, Web, Zenphoto
+tags: autogallery, e107, Linux, migration, MySQL, SQL, Python, Script, Snippet, SQL, Web, Zenphoto

 These past few days I was working on the [Cool Cavemen's photo gallery](http://coolcavemen.com/photos) to move it to a shiny new one, powered by [Zenphoto](http://zenphoto.org).
 In this post I will roughly describe how I've done it, code and commands included.